 Neurology Billing Services in Ohio

-Ohio's neurology practices face unique billing challenges shaped by Medical Mutual of Ohio / Anthem's commercial rules, Ohio Medicaid requirements, and CGS Administrators Medicare policies.
+Ohio's neurology practices face unique billing challenges shaped by Medical Mutual of Ohio (statewide) and Anthem BCBS's commercial rules, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) requirements, and CGS Administrators (Jurisdiction 15) Medicare policies.
 Our AAPC-certified coders specialize in both OH payer rules and neurology coding complexity.

 Why Ohio Neurology Practices Need Specialized Billing

-Ohio's healthcare market includes 35,000+ physicians, and neurology practices here face a payer market dominated by Medical Mutual of Ohio / Anthem on the commercial side and Ohio Medicaid on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
+Ohio's healthcare market includes 35,000+ physicians, and neurology practices here face a payer market dominated by Medical Mutual of Ohio (statewide) and Anthem BCBS on the commercial side and Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
 Generic billing teams without OH specific knowledge leave revenue on the table.

 Neurology billing itself is complex.
 Neurology diagnostic testing codes have professional and technical components, time-based elements, and study-specific documentation requirements.
 EMG/NCS (95907-95913, 95885-95886) requires documenting specific nerves tested.
 EEG (95816-95822) has awake, sleep, and long-term monitoring variants.
-When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 6 Ohio Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Columbus to Toledo and across Ohio.
+When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 7 Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Columbus to Dayton and across Ohio.

 Ohio Payer Challenges for Neurology